alexzgu/karaoke_subtitle_dataset/README.md

 <h2>Steps</h2>
 <h3>1.
 Create the below directories at project root:</h3>
 ![Directory Structure](about/directories.png)
 <h3>2.
-Attain vtt files</h3>
+Attain WebVTT files</h3>
-<p>By default, the indexing functionality written here is intended to use both a VTT and its video to be downloaded from yt-dlp.
+<p>By default, the indexing functionality written here is intended to use both a VTT
+and its video to be downloaded from yt-dlp.
 If you do not want to download the video while generating the dataset, I suggest going for <b>Option 2</b>.</p>
 <h4>Option 1: Use `yt-dlp`</h4>

 1. `cd` into `data/raw/`